Logo GameDevFoundry

 Running a Premortem: A Positive Ritual for Risk Awareness

 A premortem is a proactive exercise used to identify potential risks before a project or milestone goes off track.
-Unlike a postmortem, which reflects on what went wrong after the fact, a premortem imagines that failure has already happened—and asks, “What caused it?”
+Unlike a postmortem, which reflects on what went wrong after the fact, a premortem imagines that failure has already happened—and asks, “What caused it?”.
+This includes not just project failures, but business-level failures like lawsuits, funding collapse, or reputational damage that could threaten the studio itself.

 1. Set the Stage